 Our operations are organized into three main geographic regions: Canada, the United States, and International.
-In 2013, we earned 58% of our gross revenue in Canada, 39% in the United States, and 3% internationally.
-Our international offices are in the Caribbean, the United Kingdom, the Middle East, and India.
-For additional information regarding our core business and strategy, see our 2013 Management's Discussion and Analysis pages M-3 to M-8 (incorporated by reference in this Annual Information Form and filed on SEDAR at www.sedar.com).
+Our international offices are in the Middle East, the United Kingdom, India, and the Caribbean.
+In 2014, we earned 53% of our gross revenue in Canada, 43% in the United States, and 4% internationally.
+For additional information regarding our core business and strategy, see our 2014 Management's Discussion and Analysis, pages M-3 to M-14 (incorporated by reference in this Annual Information Form and filed on SEDAR at www.sedar.com).